Unusual, often puzzling, surface structures of many types can be found in our cities, towns and countryside.

 The extensive decaying subterranean bunker with its warren of rooms has remained largely untouched since the war.
 It is open twice a year to the public.

-The Cold War was a lengthy period of high global tension after the Second World War (1939-1945) – a geopolitical, ideological and propaganda-driven struggle for world dominance between the two nuclear superpowers: Capitalist USA and Communist Soviet Union and their respective allies.
+The Cold War was a lengthy period of high global tension after the Second World War (1939 to 1945) – a geopolitical, ideological and propaganda-driven struggle for world dominance between the two nuclear superpowers: Capitalist USA and Communist Soviet Union and their respective allies.

 RAF Kelvedon Hatch was developed in the early 1950s in response to a perceived Cold War threat when Britain feared nuclear air attack by the Communist bloc.
 It was one of several dozen radar and air defence stations, developed under the codename ROTOR, whose design blended in with local building styles: